eppic-team/eppic/eppic-cli/README.md

 file containing the scoring for the 3 indicators and for the combined consensus calls:

+*  1smt.assemblies         -  The assemblies table with scores and predictions
-*  1smt.scores             -  The scores table
+*  1smt.scores             -  The interfaces table with scores and predictions

 Also interesting are the sequence-related files, one per chain (the chain code e.g. 'A' is used for the extension):